Senior School Assessment

 - an indication of the content covered by each assessment task.

-NB: VET Certificate qualifications are required to comply with RTO requirements for that individual qualification.
+VET Certificate qualifications are required to comply with RTO requirements for that individual qualification.
 Students will be informed of the specific requirements and these RTO requirements take the place of the school based requirements.

 A student must complete the structured educational and assessment program for each course.
 A student who, without acceptable reason, does not meet this requirement will be at risk of receiving a D or E grade.
 Grades below C may place the achievement of the Western Australian Certificate of Education (WACE) at risk.
 The class teacher will notify the parent in writing about the risk of failure for the student.
-If the matter is not resolved satisfactorily, there will be subsequent communication with the parent by the Heads of Learning Area or the Program Coordinator.
+If the matter is not resolved satisfactorily, there will be subsequent communication with the parent from the Heads of Learning Area or the Program Coordinator.

 Students with poor attendance are at risk of receiving a D or E grade and they will be referred to the Student Services staff.
 Parents will be contacted and a plan developed and action taken in a collaborative manner.
 Chronic non-attendance may be referred to the regional office for intervention.